Picking up from last time –

 My second song.

-I had never written with a composer before my first assignment, and I had truly come to believe that the composer didn’t really need me.
+I had never written with a composer before my first assignment, and in that experience, I had weirdly truly come to believe that the composer didn’t really need me.

 They suggest in BMI to write music first, then lyrics.
 So, I told my composer “just do what you want.
 And I’ll write to it.”
 But he waited.
 For me.